NoelTautges/GraphicsAdder/README.md

 A program that converts the DirectX shaders of [Outer Wilds](https://www.mobiusdigitalgames.com/outer-wilds.html) to OpenGL as a first step to port it to other platforms.

+## Important notes: read before using

+- **Do not use the modified version of Outer Wilds if you are photosensitive.** The intro and main menu are currently subject to a bug with flashing blue lights.
+I cannot guarantee the safety of the game after this point either; for example, black boxes flicker frequently while on the Ash Twin's surface.

+- **You convert your files at your own risk.** While I have ironed out all discovered bugs where Outer Wilds crashes as a result of using DirectX with converted files, I cannot guarantee it will never crash.

+- **This tool will not corrupt your saves**, even if you replace the game files, because they are stored in a separate folder.

 ## How do I use it?

 1.)
 Make sure you're on Windows and have the Steam version of Outer Wilds installed